 - Framework, principles and process.
 COSO combines its framework, principles and process into a single structure that incorporates risk management into a broader set of organizational governance and management practices.
 ISO 31000 distinguishes between those three elements and more directly details the required risk management tasks.

 - Risk appetite vs. risk criteria.
-The COSO framework includes the concept of an organization's risk appetite, which it discusses in detail along with the related notions of risk tolerance and capacity.
+The COSO framework includes the concept of an organization's risk appetite, which it discusses in detail along with the related notions of risk tolerance and risk capacity.
 The 2018 version of ISO 31000 uses risk criteria to describe the amount and type of risk that an organization is willing to take.

 How to choose between COSO and ISO 31000

 Whichever standard or combination an ERM system is based on, the system's effectiveness needs to be evaluated over time to ensure that it is benefiting an organization's business strategy, plans and performance.
 If it's inhibiting business activities in any way, the risk management program must be changed to remove the source of the friction.
-Every organization has to be dynamic, and that includes regularly appraising and adjusting an ERM initiative so risks are correctly managed.
+Every organization has to be dynamic, and that includes regularly appraising and adjusting an ERM initiative so risks are properly managed.